 I first wrote this post on Hallowe’en and it seemed fitting to write about explorations I’ve made into the history of family members who have died.

-I’ve been very curious about the life of my paternal grandfather, pictured at the top of this post with his sister, perhaps because he’s been like a ghost in the family tree.
+I’ve been particularly curious about the life of my paternal grandfather, who’s in the photo in this post with his sister, perhaps because he’s been like a ghost in the family tree.

 This is in large part because he left his wife and kids when my father was two and my aunts were only a few months old.
 As a result I’ve known very little about him.